 Congratulations on selling your house!
-Now it’s tax season, though, and as you try to decipher the numerous forms from the IRS, there are a number of questions you have to ask yourself:
+Now it’s tax season, though, and as you try to identify which of the numerous available forms you need to submit to the IRS, there are a number of questions you have to ask yourself:

-While taxes on selling a hosue can be a very complex issue, we’ll lay out the basic principles.
+While taxes on selling a house can be a very complex issue, we’ll lay out the basic principles so you have a foundation to start from.
 We'll also include some important things you need to know, regarding taxes on selling a house.

 Turbotax presents all this information very clearly, but here are the straightforward facts to answer the question “Do you pay taxes when you sell a house?"